lse-ds105/ds105a-2024-w06-summative-so-hl/README.md

 ### "Is London really as rainy as the movies make it out to be?"

 **About**
 This project conducts data analysis on rain and indicators of rain in London, and compared to other countries.

 **Data Sources**
 OpenMeteo's API was used due to its (1) high-resolution data (2) detailed documentation (3) accessibility.

 world_cities.csv was also used to obtain the latitude and longitude of other cities.

 **Points of consideration**
-* Time period: 2019-2023 (data from the last 5 years) *Rationale*: Sufficient data to analyse trends, and recent enough to be indicative of London's raininess in recent years
+* Time period: 2019-2023 (data from the last 5 years)
+*Rationale*: Sufficient data to analyse trends, and recent enough to be indicative of London's raininess in recent years

 * Regional analysis:
 United States (North America), Mexico (North America), Brazil (South America), Nigeria (Africa), Egypt (Africa), Germany (Europe), India (Asia), Japan (Asia), Singapore (Asia), Australia (Oceania)
 *Rationale*: 10 other countries were chosen.
 There is a significant diversity in climates and geographical contexts, thus providing a comprehensive basis for comparison in this data analysis project.

 * Measure of raininess:
 The 2 key metrics are
 (1) Amount of rainfall
 (2) Frequency of rainy days (provided time period for comparison is greater than 1 day)

-* Variables of weather
+* Variables of weather:
-Actual rain parameters: precipitation (rain, showers, snow), rain, showers (intermittent rainfall) Predictors/indicators of rain: precipitation probability, cloud cover total, dewpoint (moisture in air), relative humidity
+Actual rain parameters: precipitation (rain, showers, snow), rain, showers (intermittent rainfall)
+Predictors/indicators of rain: precipitation probability, cloud cover total, dewpoint (moisture in air), relative humidity

 **Data Analysis**
 The following was analysed.
 The parameters that will be used from the OpenMeteo API are bracketed in italics.

 (1) Analysing London
 * Rainiest day (*rain*)
 * Rainiest month (*rain*)
 * Rainiest season (*rain*)
 * Rainiest year (*rain*)

-(2) Comparisons between London and set of other countries (a) Actual rain parameters
+(2) Comparisons between London and set of other countries
+(a) Actual rain parameters
 * Amount of rainfall (*rain*)
 * Frequency of rainy days (*rain*)